Recruitment FAQs

 In your CV please also set out your educational and professional qualifications, and career history, with key responsibilities, dates and achievements.
 Please provide reasons for any gaps.

-During the CV submission stage, you will be asked to confirm if you require any reasonable adjustments, if selected for interview, and if you wish to claim a guaranteed interview under the Disability Confident Scheme.
+We welcome applicants who wish for their application to be recognised under the Disability Confident Scheme.
 Under this Scheme, all applicants who consider themselves to be disabled in terms of the Equality Act 2010, and who meet the essential minimum criteria for the post will be guaranteed an interview.
 You can find further guidance on the definition of disability for these purposes on the Gov.UK website here.
+You will be asked to confirm if you wish to be recognised under the Disability Confident scheme during the application process.

 Please apply via SFC's recruitment site with your CV and Cover Letter.
 For most roles, you will also have the opportunity to write a personal summary, if you would like to.